iknowjason/llm-code-scanning/README.md

-# llm-code-scanning
+# LLM-Powered Code Security Scanning
-LLM-Powered Code Security Scanning
+My research and code on being able to use an LLM to automate finding vulnerabiltiies in source code.